- Admissions & Aid

 - Mercy in Action

 "Being able to work more closely with professors is a benefit that not many other schools can provide.
-You get to know most everyone while working closely with professors who have been around the fields that someday you may want to go into, which is a valuable experience."
+You get to know mostly everyone while working closely with professors who have been around the fields that someday you may want to go into, which is a valuable experience."

 I chose Gwynedd Mercy University because it was local, and I wanted to commute to school.
 GMercyU gave me a generous scholarship and it's Computer Information Science department had different options for concentrations so I thought that it would be interesting.